csh970605/csh970605.github.io/_posts/2023-03-24-Object_Tracking.md

 # KCF(Kernelized Correlation Filters)
 Runs very fast, but the quality is not so good especially in fast videos.<br>
 **Most common problem occurs when the bounding box loses the object.** <br>
+The larger frames that were automatically generated are important to detect changes in the scale which represents the size of the objects.<br>
+Example of size change: if in one frame the object is smaller and in the next frame the object increases size like a person approaching the camera.<br>
 <br>

 ## Goal
 ---
 The goal of the KCF is to make several adjustments in bounding boxes in order to circle the object and be able to detect it.<br>

 <br>

 ## How KCF works?